| Wayne is sitting in the lounge room at Dural, staring into space,

 close to Susan."
 Pamela suggests, "Where we

+found her car."
+Nick nods, "Seems our only bet."
 A short time later, Nick brings his car to a halt behind Wayne's

 car, at the cliffs.
 He, Pamela and Michael jump out and run over